dcf21/pi-gazing/README.md

 # Meteor Pi

-MeteorPi is a project to make it really easy for schools, community groups, and enthusiasts to observe the night sky.
+Meteor Pi is a project to make it really easy for schools, community groups, and enthusiasts to observe the night sky.

 We're installing CCTV cameras around the east of England that point upwards and record pictures throughout the hours of darkness.
-All of the images we record are freely available from the [MeteorPi website](http://meteorpi.cambridgesciencecentre.org/).
+All of the images we record are freely available from the [Meteor Pi website](http://meteorpi.cambridgesciencecentre.org/).

 Our cameras record still photos every 30 seconds, allowing you to spot the constellations, see the rotation of the stars through the night, and track the gradual movement of the planets.